 As a GRBL-compatible board, it runs on Candle, a GRBL-based CNC Software.

 It can be controlled from your computer using Universal Gcode Sender(UGS), as expected.
 This newly updated version also allows running GRBL 1.1.

-The RATTM Motor 3 axis GRBL CNC controller runs on input voltage of range 12 - 24V with the recommended voltage of 24V for best operation.
+The RATTM Motor 3-axis GRBL CNC controller runs on an input voltage of range 12 - 24V with the recommended voltage of 24V for best operation.

 It's important to know the specifications of the stepper motor and spindle that can be supported by this CNC controller.